 One medicine that requires users to be extremely careful is Suboxone.
-While it can generally save someone’s life by decreasing withdrawal effects from other drugs, mixing it with other drugs can be harmful; so it’s vital to know what to avoid if you or a loved one has a Suboxone prescription, it is vital to know which drugs you can and cannot mix with this substance.
+While Suboxone is designed to save someone’s life by decreasing withdrawal effects from other drugs, it can be dangerous when combined with certain substances.
+If you or a loved one has a Suboxone prescription, it is vital to know which drugs you can and cannot mix with this substance.

 What is Suboxone?